Aristotle’s Natural Philosophy

 Because natures—beside the active and passive potentialities—are ultimate grounds in causal explanations, Aristotle sets out how they are integrated with the doctrine of causation.

-An explanation for a state of affairs must specify some fact or object (in general, some abstract or concrete entity) which is responsible for it.
+An explanation for a state of affairs must specify some feature or some object (in general, some abstract or concrete entity) which is responsible for it.
 The entity responsible is, Aristotle submits, a cause (aitia or aition, words used interchangeably by Aristotle).
-Different explanations of a single state of affairs are possible, and indeed usually necessary, because there are different ways of being reponsible for distinct facets of the same state of affairs.
+Different explanations of a single state of affairs are possible, and indeed usually necessary, because there are different ways of being responsible for distinct facets of the same state of affairs.
 The varieties of responsibilities are grouped by Aristotle under four headings, the so-called four causes.

-The first two of these are matter and form, what an entity is made up from according to Aristotle's hylomorphic analysis.
+The first two of these are matter and form, what an entity is made up from according to Aristotle’s hylomorphic analysis.
 Understandably, both of them can be responsible for the features and the behaviour of the entity they make up.
 Hylomorphic analysis, together with the separation of the material and formal causes as distinct types, implies that if something is explicable in terms of matter or form, explanations in terms of form will be different in kind from those given in terms of matter.
 As a rule there is a collaboration between these causes: matter provides the potentialities which are actualised by the form.
-But this collaboration is not such that the two types of explanations overlap.
-Rather, these causally relevant entities give rise to a hierarchic structure of explanation.
+Accordingly, these causally relevant entities give rise to a hierarchic structure of explanation.
 In order for a form to be realised, one needs to have suitable matter.
 This suitable matter brings with it the features required by a given hylomorphic composite.
 These features, then, are on the one hand the contribution of the matter, and as such the matter is the (material) cause of these features of the composite entity, whereas on the other hand they are indispensable presuppositions for the realisation of the form, and to that extent their presence is prompted by the form.
 Such dependency relations between matter and form are labelled by Aristotle as cases of hypothetical necessity.
 Aristotle sometimes illustrates his point by appealing to the matter required for the construction of a house.
 If there is a house to be built, one needs building bricks, slabs, mortar, etc. Each part provides material with properties within a definite range of the sort required for a house to come into being.
 A house cannot, for example, be made out of liquid water.
 This sort of matter provides potentialities not suited to the form of house.

 Explanations often specify entities beyond the role played by the matter and the form of the entity itself.
 These cases are grouped by Aristotle as efficient or moving causes on the one hand and as final causes on the other.
 Efficient causes operate in a straightforward manner by initiating processes and bringing about their effects, whereas final causes account for processes and entities by being what these processes and entities are for, what they objectively intend to attain.
 The fact that the role of efficient causes is not identical to that of the matter and the form of the entity whose features they are to explain does not require that every instance of efficient causation must issue from outside the entity moved.
 On the contrary, an efficient cause can also be internal.
 In cases in which the efficient cause is internal, it will be, in its specific function, one of the parts, or even the formal aspect, of the entity caused to move.